wavemotion-dave/A8DS/readme.md

 Features :
 ----------------------------------------------------------------------------------
-*  Memory configurations including 48K, 128K XE, 320K RAMBO, 576K COMPY and 1088K RAMBO
+*  Memory configurations including 48K (base ATARI400/800), 128K XE, 320K RAMBO, 576K COMPY and 1088K RAMBO
 *  Cart based games up to 1MB in size (.CAR and .ROM)
-*  XEX Atari 8-bit Executable images
+*  XEX Atari 8-bit Executable images of any size provided they fit into the Memory Configuration configured
-*  ATR and ATX disk-based games (two emulated drives supported)
+*  ATR and ATX disk-based games (two emulated drives supported as D1 and D2)
 *  NTSC and PAL support
 *  Virtual keyboard in various Atari 800/XL/XE stylings
 *  R-Time8 Real-Time Clock support (mostly for SpartaDOS X)
-*  Built in Altirra OS (3.33) and BASIC (1.58) but optional external BIOS/BASIC support to use the real Atari firmware.
+*  Built in Altirra OS (3.33) and BASIC (1.58) but optional external BIOS/BASIC support to use the real Atari firmware
 *  High Score support for 10 scores per game
 *  Full configuration of DS keys to any Atari 8-bit joystick/key/button
-*  Save and Restore state so you can snap out the memory/CPU and restore it to pick back up exactly where you left off.
+*  Save and Restore state so you can snap out the memory/CPU and restore it to pick back up exactly where you left off

-Most things you should expect from an emulator.
-Games generally run full-speed with just a handful of exceptions.
-If you load a game and it doesn't load properly, just load it again or hit the RESET button which will re-initialize the A8DS machine.
+Games generally run full-speed with just a handful of exceptions - most notably on the older DS hardware or when running from a flash cart (R4 or similar) which won't give you access to a DSi 2X CPU mode.
-If a game crashes, you will get a message at the bottom of the screen after loading - a crash usually means that the game requires the BASIC cart to be inserted and you can toggle that when loading a game (or using the GEAR icon).
+If you load a game and it doesn't load properly or you get a message at the bottom of the screen after loading - it usually means that the game requires some other hardware configuration to run.
+Often this is simply the need for the built-in BASIC to be installed - you can toggle that when loading a game (or using the GEAR icon to set the option for the game).
 Not every game runs with this emulator - but 90% will.
 I'll try to improve compatibilty as time permits.

 The emulator supports multi-disk games.
 When you need to load a subsequent disk for a game, just use the Y button to disable Boot-Load which will simply insert the new